100 Florida Trails®

 • The trail runs on the dike overlooking the park and lake.
 The long accessibility ramp provides easy trail access for bikers.

-Go down the entry road, across the canal, into Okeechobee with food, accommodations, shopping.
+Go down the entry road, across the canal, into Okeechobee along US 441/98 for food, accommodations, shopping.

 Okeechobee Trailhead to Taylor Creek (3 miles)